rjrthnm2/SOKM_translation/README.md

 # SOKM Translation Pipeline

-A comprehensive machine translation pipeline for English-to-Spanish translation using OpenAI GPT and Google Gemini models, with dictionary-enhanced accuracy and automated evaluation.
+A comprehensive machine translation pipeline for English-to-Spanish translation using OpenAI GPT and Google Gemini models, with dictionary-enhanced accuracy and automated evaluation to translate training videos from a local church in English to English audio with Spanish subtitles.

 ## Features

-- **Multi-provider support**: OpenAI GPT-4o and Google Gemini
+- **Multi-provider support**: OpenAI GPT and Google Gemini models
 - **Dictionary-enhanced translation**: Uses spaCy for intelligent term matching
 - **Batch processing**: Efficient handling of large CSV datasets
 - **Automated evaluation**: BLEU, METEOR, WER, and COMET metrics